 Currently, the pouring of foundations continues, and builders are completing the zero-cycle work on the formation of the land plot.
 The total area of structures and buildings will be almost 10.4 thousand m².
 The complex will produce up to 20 aircraft per year.

-The developer of "Baikal" is the Ural Civil Aviation Plant (UZGA), and the production will be carried out by UZGA's subsidiary, LLC "SpetsAviaTekhnika," a resident of the Khabarovsk advanced development territory.
+The developer of the "Baikal" is the Ural Civil Aviation Plant (UZGA), and the production will be carried out by UZGA's subsidiary, LLC "SpetsAviaTekhnika," a resident of the Khabarovsk advanced development territory.

-"Baikal" is designed to carry up to 9 passengers or 2 tons of cargo over a distance of up to 3000 km and can be operated on unpaved runways.
+The "Baikal" is designed to carry up to 9 passengers or 2 tons of cargo over a distance of up to 3000 km and can be operated on unpaved runways.
 The aircraft will be equipped with a domestic VK-800 engine.

-Read more on the topic:
+Read materials on the topic:

 Putin called for accelerating the creation of a passenger version of the "Baikal" aircraft